FlashpointProject/FlashpointSecureTools/FlashpointSecurePlayer/README.md

 The `type` attribute of the `registryBackup` element specifies whether the element represents a `KEY` or `VALUE`.
 If not specified, the default is `KEY`.
 The `keyName` and `valueName` attributes specify the location of the registry key and value.
 The `valueKind` attribute specifies the kind of value that will be set.
 If the `type` attribute is `KEY`, the `valueName`, `value`, and `valueKind` attributes are ignored.

 There is no way to delete a registry key or value, only set them.
 The player may set a `_deleted` attribute, which is for internal use by the player only, and is ignored outside of the active configuration file (see the section about [Crash Recovery](#crash-recovery) below.)

+Furthermore, the player may set an `_administrator` attribute, for internal use by the player only.
+The Run As Administrator Modification should be used to run the application as Administrator User.
+For more information, see the section about the [Run As Administrator Modification](#run-as-administrator) above.

 **binaryType Attribute and WOW64 Keys**